 Rika Smith, Conservator, is a graduate of the Rhode Island School of Design and has a master's degree in conservation from the Winterthur/University of Delaware Art Conservation Program.
 She also has a certificate in conservation from the Harvard University Art Museums and is a Fellow of the American Institute for Conservation of Historic and Artistic Works.
-Her published research includes a study of various wax and plastic coatings in protecting outdoor bronze from acid deposition, the inherent causes of deterioration in 15th century French Limoges enamels, the materials and techniques of the Harvard Glass Flowers and Botanical Models, and the preservation of modern and contemporary outdoor sculpture, with a recent article on the conservation of public art in The Getty Newsletter (Fall, 2012).
-She has also presented at numerous conferences and workshops, and has been a guest lecturer at colleges and universities, including Wellesley College and Tufts University.
+Her published research includes a study of various wax and plastic coatings in protecting outdoor bronze from acid deposition, the inherent causes of deterioration in 15th century French Limoges enamels, the materials and techniques of the Harvard Glass Flowers and Botanical Models, and the preservation of modern and contemporary outdoor sculpture.
 She has special expertise in the conservation of bronze sculpture, including the preservation of public art, carrying out both treatment and consulting.
 Rika provides pre-fabrication reviews, connects clients with fabricators and installers, writes long-term maintenance plans, and provides on-site repairs.
 She also offers project management for larger-scale fabrications and installations.

 Paul Riedl, Conservator, has a BA from the University of Hawaii, an Associates Degree in civil engineering from Wentworth Institute of Technology, and has taken courses at the Boston University Preservation Studies Program, the North Bennett Street School, Boston Architectural College, and the National Institute of Wood Refinishing.
 He specializes in bronze patinas, gilding of wood and metal, and lacquering.
 He has worked with Rika Smith McNally for 15 years.
 From 1985 to 1994, he apprenticed and worked for the US Department of the Interior, National Park Service, Northeast Preservation and Cultural Center.
 His experience focused on historic preservation and restoration of monuments and buildings within the National Park Service using techniques and methods that conformed to the US Secretary of Interior's standards for historic preservation.